bparanj/crystal/programming/iac/docs/basics/dnssec.md

 - Configuring your DNS zone to sign DNS records with the private key.
 This is often handled automatically by your DNS provider when you enable DNSSEC.

 ### 3. Publish DS Records with Your Domain Registrar
-Once DNSSEC is enabled on your DNS hosting side, you typically need to provide the DS record to your domain registrar, who will then publish it in the parent zone.
+Once DNSSEC is enabled on your DNS hosting side, you  need to provide the DS record to your domain registrar, who will then publish it in the parent zone.
 Some DNS providers and registrars automate this exchange, but in other cases, you may need to manually input the DS record details through your registrar's control panel.

 ### 4. Test Your DNSSEC Implementation
 After enabling DNSSEC and publishing the DS record, it's crucial to test and ensure everything is working correctly.
 Tools like `dig` (with the `+dnssec` option) can verify DNSSEC signatures.
 Additionally, online tools like Verisign's DNSSEC Analyzer (https://dnssec-analyzer.verisignlabs.com/) can provide a visual report on the DNSSEC status of your domain.